 (c) it has used all reasonable endeavours to mitigate the effect of the Force Majeure Event, to carry out its obligations under this agreement in any way that is reasonably practicable and to resume the performance of its obligations as soon as reasonably possible.

-14.2 If the circumstance of a Force Majeure Event continues for a period of three months or longer, the party not affected by the Force Majeure Event shall have the right to terminate this agreement upon written notice to the other.
+14.2 If the circumstance of a Force Majeure Event continues for a period of twelve months or longer, the party not affected by the Force Majeure Event shall have the right to terminate this agreement upon written notice to the other.
 Excuse from performance does not extend the Term of this agreement.
 This termination shall be without prejudice to the rights of the parties in respect of any breach of this agreement occurring before termination.
 1

 4.3 If the Production is cancelled for any reason (including, without limitation, by reason of a Force Majeure Event) the Organiser shall notify the Sponsor of the cancellation as soon as possible.
 The parties agree that: